Official languages: English

-On 1 May 1707 the Kingdom of Great Britain was created by the political union of the Kingdom of England (which included Wales) and the Kingdom of Scotland.
-This event was the result of the Treaty of Union that was agreed on 22 July 1706, and then ratified by both the Parliament of England and Parliament of Scotland each passing an Act of Union in 1707.
-Almost a century later, the Kingdom of Ireland, already under English control by 1691, joined the Kingdom of Great Britain with the passing of the Act of Union 1800.
-Although England and Scotland had been separate states prior to 1707, they had been in personal union since the Union of the Crowns in 1603, when James VI King of Scots had inherited the throne of the Kingdoms of England and Ireland and moved his court from Edinburgh to London.
+On 1 May 1707 the Kingdom of Great Britain was created by the political union of the Kingdom of England (Which included Wales) and the Kingdom of Scotland.
+This event was the result of the Treaty of Union that was Agreed on 22 July 1706, and then ratified by both the Parliament of England and Parliament of Scotland each passing an Act of Union in 1707.
+Almost a century later, the Kingdom of Ireland, alreadycreated under English control by 1691, joined the Kingdom of Great Britain with the passing of the Act of Union 1800.
+Although England and Scotland had been separate states prior to 1707, They had been in personal union since the Union of the Crowns in 1603, When James VI, King of Scots had inherited the throne of the Kingdoms of England and Ireland and moved his court from Edinburgh to London.

-In its first century, the United Kingdom played an important role in developing Western ideas of the parliamentary system as well as making significant contributions to literature, the arts and science.
-The UK-led Industrial Revolution transformed the country and fuelled the growing British Empire.
-During this time, like other great powers, the UK was involved in colonial exploitation, including the Atlantic slave trade, although the passing of the Slave Trade Act in 1807 made it the first country to prohibit trade in slaves.
+In its first century, the United Kingdom played an important role in Developing Western ideas of the parliamentary system as well as making significant contributions to literature, the arts and science.
+The UK-led Industrial Revolution transformed the country and fueled the growing British Empire.
+During this time, like other great powers, the UK was Involved in colonial exploitation, including the Atlantic slave trade, Although the passing of the Slave Trade Act in 1807 made it the first country to prohibit the trade in slaves.

 After the defeat of Napoleon in the Napoleonic Wars, the UK emerged the principal naval power of the 19th century and remained an eminent power into the mid-20th century.
-The British Empire expanded to its maximum size by 1921, gaining the League of Nations mandate over former German and Ottoman colonies after World War I.
+The British Empire expanded to its maximum size by 1921, Gaining the League of Nations Mandate over forms of German and Ottoman colonies after World War I.

-Long simmering tensions in Ireland led to the partition of the island in 1920, followed by independence for the Irish Free State in 1922 with Northern Ireland remaining within the UK.
+Long simmering tensions in Ireland points to the partition of the island in 1920, Followed by independence for the Irish Free State in 1922 with Northern Ireland Remaining within the UK.
 As a result, in 1927, the formal name of the UK was changed to its current name, the United Kingdom of Great Britain and Northern Ireland.